maine-imre/CindyXR/README.md

 ### For Development of new Scenes
 Take the ``examples/template.html`` and add code in the ``init``, ``xrdraw``, ``xrsqueezehold``, and ``xrselecthold`` scripts.
 These scripts are all written in CindyScript.
-See CindyScript docs [link].
+See [CindyScript docs](https://github.com/CindyJS/CindyJS/blob/master/ref/createCindy.md).

 ### Cloning Instructions
 We use git and git-submodule to include a recent deployment of CindyJS with the CindyXR plugin.